 Before you attempt to back up a trailer into a campsite with many watchful eyes bearing down on you, you can apply the steps below to any parking space that’s roughly as wide as a campsite.

 Somewhere in your town, find a large parking lot that empties out sometime during the week.
 Take your trailer and spotter there to practice.
-Imagine that a set of two (or even four) parking spaces are your intended campsite.
+Imagine that a set of two (or even four) parking spaces is your intended campsite.

 Then apply the steps below to practice backing up your trailer into that site from various angles.

-How To Back Up a Trailer
+How To Back Up a Travel Trailer: Step-by-Step

 Here are some tips and advice to help you get your towable RV where you want it.
 Practice these enough, and you’ll be a pro in no time.